magic-stone/MOOC-Algorithm/README.md

 # Projects from Cousera course 'Algorithm, part I',created by Princeton University.

+I programmed 4 projects when I did self-learning on the 'Algorithm, part I' course from Cousera.

 This course covers the essential information that every serious programmer needs to know about algorithms and data structures, with emphasis on applications and scientific performance analysis of Java implementations.

 | Project Name | Description |